Course and Program Guidelines

 - Team member resumes (4 resumes maximum, each limited to 3 pages per resume)

-- What are you proposing to develop?
-Be specific - For example, is it a course or a program?
-Is it is a certificate program, a major or minor, or an extracurricular opportunity?
-Please differentiate between program elements that exist and anything new that you are proposing.
+- What are you proposing?
+Be specific in the first paragraph; for example, is it a course or a program?
+Is it new or an expansion of existing courses/programs?
+Is it is a certificate program, a major or minor, or an extracurricular opportunity or a combination?
+It is important to differentiate between program elements that exist and anything new that you are proposing.
+If you choose, you may use a chart or a map identifying what exists vs. the new elements you are proposing in the appendix.

 - What is the technology invention/innovation area of focus?

 - How will the proposed course or program lead to the creation of student E-Teams?
-Will resulting teams be multidisciplinary (multidisciplinary teams are encouraged but not required)?
+Will resulting teams be multidisciplinary (encouraged but not required)?

-- What are the intended educational, social and/or environmental impacts?
+- Is there potential for educational, social and/or environmental impact?

 - What gap(s) are you addressing on your campus; what do you feel is missing?